withdave/qlik-sense-variable-destroy/readme.md

 Either create a bookmark yourself below, or go to https://withdave.github.io/qsvd/ and drag the button to your bookmarks bar.

-If you're looking for something more powerful, with the ability to selectively remove variables, have a look at https://github.com/BaptisteDurand/QlikSense-VariablesDestructor.
+If you're looking for something more powerful, that runs on the Qlik Sense server and has the ability to selectively remove variables, have a look at https://github.com/BaptisteDurand/QlikSense-VariablesDestructor.

 ## Purpose